Notre Dame vs. Navy Predictions & Picks – August 26

 Notre Dame Betting Info (2022)

-- Based on this game's moneyline, the Fighting Irish's implied win probability is 93.3%.

-- The Fighting Irish covered seven times in 13 chances against the spread last season.
+- The Fighting Irish covered seven times in 13 matchups with a spread last season.

-- Notre Dame didn't have a win ATS (0-2) as favorites of 20.5 points or more last season.

-- A total of eight of Fighting Irish games last season went over the point total.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.